per2jensen/dar-backup/README.md

   - Can save all output to a debug log file, handy if dar exit code is 5 (number files not backed up are listed)
   - Status messages can be sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
   - Cleanup script removes DIFFs older than 100 days, and INCs older than 40 days.
 FULL backups are not touched.
+  - Backup on one type of file system, restore on another type while disregarding file attributes not available there
+    - example: backup on btrfs filesystem, restore on ext4 (use the dar option "--fsa-scope none")
   - Test cases: verify backups work, the installer, parchive error correction, cleanup and more on every commit via Githup Actions

 # <a id="requirements"> Requirements